PabloSczn/parcel-delivery-system/README.md

-# ParcelTrack - 40486559 Pablo Sanchez Narro
+# ParcelTrack - Pablo Sanchez Narro

-## Object Oriented Development Software 2021
+## Object Oriented Development Software Project

-### Edinburgh Napier University

 • This program manages the allocation of parcels to couriers for deliveries.